nasa/apod-api/README.md

 - `concept_tags` A boolean reflection of the supplied option.
 Included in response because of default values.
 - `title` The title of the image.
 - `date` Date of image.
 Included in response because of default values.
-- `url` The URL of the APOD image of the day.
+- `url` The URL of the APOD image or video of the day.
+- `hdurl` The URL for any high-resolution image for that day.
+Always returned but the value will be 'null' on dates which have video.
+- `media_type` The type of media (data) returned.
+May either be 'image' or 'video' depending on content.
 - `explanation` The supplied text explanation of the image.
 - `concepts` The most relevant concepts within the text explanation.
 Only supplied if `concept_tags` is set to True.